Advocacy Services & Online Outreach Clinic

 Patients and families relate well to Kathleen because, in addition to being a consummate professional who has tirelessly sought to raise public awareness globally about the avoidable epidemic of physical and emotional harm that is caused by medical errors, she knows first‐hand what they are going through.
 She experienced the same trauma in trying to keep a loved one safe and then dealing with the the emotional strain that comes in the aftermath of avoidable harm.
 It is a journey she believes no patient or family should ever have to take alone or without a strong and knowledgeable advocate.

-If you wish to reach the Online Outreach Clinic of The Center for Patient Protection either to share your hospital experience or to request assistance in a current issue, please provide as much detail as possible in your contact email.
+If you wish to reach the Online Outreach Clinic of The Center for Patient Protection either to share your hospital experience or to request assistance in a current issue, please provide as much detail as possible in your initial email.
+You can reach us here.
 If it involves a hospital matter, please be sure to complete our hospital incident report first.
+If your case is urgent, be sure to write URGENT in the subject line of your email.

 We can’t perform miracles, but we do our best to respond based on the urgency of the situation as it has been described to us.
 Many patients and families who have been ignored or disrespected in their healthcare experience tell us that is a miracle in itself.